borenstein-lab/MIMOSA2shiny/docs/settings.md

 ## Algorithm Settings

 Select whether to compare metabolic potential (CMP) and metabolite levels using ordinary least-squares regression (OLS) or rank-based regression.
-We generally recommend rank-based regression as it can detect metabolite relationships more robustly and sensitively across a wider variety of data distributions (see the manuscript).
+We generally recommend rank-based regression as it can detect metabolite relationships more robustly and sensitively across a wider variety of data distributions.
 However, for rank-based regression, the contributions of individual taxa to the model fit are calculated using a permutation-based approach, which greatly increases the analysis runtime.
 Therefore, when this option is selected, MIMOSA2 will only calculate taxonomic contributors for metabolites with a model p-value less than 0.1 (rather than all metabolites).
 You also have the option to skip the contribution analysis and just compare metabolites with metabolic potential.